 Talk about the miracle of compound interest!

-Another thing I've learned is that that paying a dividend doesn't tell you a thing about a company on its own.
-Indeed, a fat payout figure can even be a bad sign, if it's the result of a stock price that's hit the skids, or if an examination of the company's cash flows indicates that its payout is unsustainable.
+I've also learned that a dividend payout doesn't tell you a thing about a company on its own.
+A fat payout figure can even be a bad sign if it's the result of a stock price that's hit the skids, or if an examination of the company's cash flows indicates that its payout is unsustainable.

-If you're interested in checking out more of the dos and don'ts of dividend investing, here's a on the topic.
-Among other things, the write-up zeroes in on a metric known as the "payout ratio" and recommends gauging that number relative to a prospective investment's asset class.
-While there's no magical figure to look for (or avoid, for that matter), the article does provide a cheat sheet for dividend payers:
+If you're interested in checking out more of the dos and don'ts of dividend investing, here's a must-read article on the topic.
+Among other things, the write-up zeroes in on a metric known as the payout ratio, and it recommends gauging that number relative to a prospective investment's asset class.
+While there's no magic number to look for (or avoid), the article does provide a cheat sheet for dividend payers:

-- Real estate investment trusts (REITs) with a funds-from-operations (FFO) payout ratio below 85%.
+- Real estate investment trusts (REITs) with a funds-from-operations payout ratio below 85%.

-- Higher-growth common stocks that pay out less than 50% of free cash flow (FCF).
+- High-growth common stocks that pay out less than 50% of free cash flow (FCF).

 - Banks that pay out less than 60% of FCF.